 If you're dealing with a serious bumper crop of banana peppers, think about pickling and canning them.
 That way you can use up a whole lot in one go, and also enjoy your banana peppers all year round.
 Plus, the pickled peppers are delicious in a variety of meals, especially on top of hamburgers and hot dogs during picnic season.
 (And, "pickled peppers" is really fun to say.)

-We won't get into the details of canning here -- if you've never done canning before, we recommend you read up on that first to ensure you sterilize everything safely.
+We won't get into the details of canning here — if you've never canned vegetables before, read up on that first to ensure you sterilize everything safely.
 Following is the typical pickling recipe for banana peppers.
-You can always add ingredients to customize it -- some people like to add jalapeno peppers for a kick of heat; some add garlic.
+You can always add ingredients to customize it — some people like to add jalapeño peppers for a kick of heat; some add garlic.
 Be creative.

-First you'll wash about three pounds of peppers, then remove the stem ends.
-Slice them into rings about a quarter inch thick.
-In a saucepan, bring 5 cups cider vinegar, 1 1/4 cups water, 5 tsps canning salt, 2 tbsps celery seed, and 4 tbsps mustard seed to a boil.
-Put some dry celery and mustard seed into the jars.
-Then fill up the jars with your peppers and cover with the boiling liquid.
+Wash banana peppers and removed the stems.
+Slice banana peppers into rings about a quarter inch thick.
+In a saucepan, bring add remaining ingredients and bring to a boil.
+Fill up sterilized canning jars with your peppers and cover with the boiling liquid.
 Can according to instructions.